dillionmegida/thewebfor5/src/pages/p/javascript/async-await.md

 }
 ```

-The `async` keyword before the function declaration states that the function should **return a promise.** The `await` keyword inside the function allows us to "wait" for values before performing executions.
+The `async` keyword before the function declaration states that the function **returns a promise.** The `await` keyword inside the function allows us to "wait" for values before performing executions.

 **Note that:** `await` can only be used inside an  `async` function.